tegola-hubs/tegola-hubs.github.com/arnisdale/fibre.md

 The [wayleave consent form](LHBBC-Wayleave.pdf) is a modification of one that was created by another rural broadband network [B4RN].
 It is refreshingly simple and clear.

+You will surely have questions about this.
+Please ask, and please look at a [FAQ](faq.html) at which I will try to post answers to these questions.

 Peter Buneman<br/>
 14 April 2013
 [B4RN]:http://b4rn.org.uk/